Hey, have you seen the headlines, the headlines of the cable cable news network, Chiron or graphic slugs?

 I have no idea.

-But Pelosi's out there, oh yeah, this is she's got him convicted.
+Yeah, this is, she's got him convicted.

 Oh, yeah, this is nothing more than corruption of the Republican Party.